maeklong/maeklong.github.io/Juniper/JNCIA-SEC.md

 + Reference the threat prevention policy in a security policy.(X)
 + Reference the threat prevention policy in an IPS policy.
 + Reference an IPS policy in the threat prevention policy.

+### the default action of an advanced anti-malware policy applied to a file
++ When the verdict number of the file is less than the verdict threshold.
++ When the verdict number of the file is more than the verdict threshold.
++ When Sky ATP is unable to scan the file.
++ When the traffic doesn’t match a threat prevention policy.